Marketing design

 Poor or no feedback loops

-A project can only move smoothly if there’s a clear feedback system.
-Without it, teams fall into endless revision loops, constantly tweaking copy and design without clear direction.
-This leads to frustration, wasted time, and a final product that feels patched together.
+Projects only progress smoothly when there's a structured feedback system.
+Without it, teams get stuck in endless revision loops, tweaking text and visuals without clear direction.
+This results in frustration, wasted resources, and a final product that feels disjointed.

-To avoid this, teams need defined revision rounds.
-For example, instead of letting feedback trickle in endlessly, establish a process: copy is reviewed once, design is reviewed once, and final tweaks happen together.
+Solution: Establish clear revision rounds.
+For instance, instead of letting feedback trickle in continuously, set specific review stages: copy is reviewed once, visuals are reviewed once, and the final tweaks happen collaboratively.
+Defined reviews significantly streamline project workflows.Unrealistic expectations from clients.

 Unrealistic expectations from clients